ShuttleworthFoundation/shuttleworthfoundation.org/_fellows/johnny-west.md

   2016: 23200.34
 ---

-Johnny focuses his efforts on OpenOil, to establish public understanding of contractual relationships within the oil and mining industries.
-His work includes GaiaBase, an openly licensed geospatial database listing all natural resources on the planet and the pertaining physical, economic and legal data.

-We support Johnny because the inner workings of the extractive industries are incredibly hidden, yet have enormous impact on our lives.
-Shining a light can only help create a more equitable, sustainable world.
+Johnny West's fellowship focus was to bring openness to the extractives industries.
+His work establishing public understanding of relationships within the oil and mining industries included mapping corporate networks, making publicly available data searchable, building a network of financial modelers in the industry, and starting to map all of the concessions allocated or available across the world.